Digital Grotesque I (2013)

 with Benjamin Dillenburger

-Digital Grotesque is between chaos and order, both natural and the artificial, neither foreign nor familiar.
+Digital Grotesque inhabits an ambiguous realm between chaos and order, both natural and the artificial, neither foreign nor familiar.
 Any references to nature or existing styles are not integrated into the design process, but are evoked only as associations in the eye of the beholder.

-As a fictive narrative space, the Digital Grotesque project is less concerned with functionality than with the expressive formal potentials of digital technologies.
+As a speculative narrative space, the Digital Grotesque project is less concerned with functionality than with the expressive formal potentials of digital technologies.
 It examines new spatial experiences and sensations that these technologies enable.
-As such, Digital Grotesque is a lavish, exhilarating space, full of details at the threshold of perception, waiting to be discovered and spurring one's imagination of what is yet to be created.
+As such, Digital Grotesque is a lavish, exhilarating space, full of details at the threshold of perception, waiting to be discovered and spurring one's imagination of futures yet unbuilt.

 Design by Algorithm